Corporate Regulatory Compliance and Quality Assurance

 We promptly and accurately provide healthcare professionals with information on the proper use of pharmaceuticals in order to ensure that the effects of each pharmaceutical can be produced more safely.
 For example, when new adverse reactions are added to electronic package inserts, a Drug Safety Update (DSU) is promptly provided to prescribing physicians and pharmacists by MRs and via our website for healthcare professionals.

-In addition, MRs carry tablets equipped with adverse reaction-related information for their early discovery, such as information for proper use of our products by healthcare professionals and drug risk management plans.
+In addition, MRs carry tablets equipped with adverse reaction-related information for their early discovery, such as information for proper use of our products by healthcare professionals and pharmaceutical risk management plans.
 This includes symptoms that need to be noted, types of patients likely to develop symptoms, and ways dealing with them should they occur.
 This allows MRs to provide healthcare professionals with information that will minimize the risks for patients in a proper manner

 Creation of New Drugs Needed by Patients